-- MinIP (Minimum Intensity Projection): MinIP is similar MIP, but only the minimum intensity along the view line of the 3D volume data is selected for rendering.
+MinIP (Minimum Intensity Projection): MinIP is similar MIP, but only the minimum intensity along the view line of the 3D volume data is selected for rendering.
 This provides a better visualization of low-density structures with respect to surrounding tissues in a volume.
-For example, MinIP can be used for visualizing the bronchial tree since bronchi, the least dense structures of the thorax, are normally air-filled.
+For example, MinIP can be used for visualizing the bronchial tree since bronchi, the least dense structures of the thorax, are normally filled with air.

 The LEADTOOLS Medical 3D SDK engine also contains properties and methods for checking the target system's 3D capabilities.